MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 Those avoiding family pressure

-You're introverts or blending cultures
+Introverted couples or those blending cultures

 Want to avoid "aunty opinions" on your Qun Kua design